-Reductions in air pollution continue to bring down levels of fine particulate matter in the eastern United States, which in turn are leading to improved visibility at federally protected Class I areas in and adjacent to the MANEVU region.
-The MANEVU Class I sites are experiencing significant improvements in visibility largely as the result of reductions in sulfate levels.
-Based on rolling five-year averages demonstrating progress since the 2000-2004 baseline period, MANEVU Class I areas are currently below the 2021 URP and baseline period levels for the 20 percent clearest visibility days.
+There are definite downward trends in overall haze levels at Class I areas in and adjacent to the MANEVU region.
+Based on rolling five-year averages demonstrating progress since the 2000-2004 baseline period, Class I areas are currently below the 2021 URP and baseline period levels for the 20 percent clearest visibility days.
 The trends are mainly driven by large reductions in sulfate light extinction.
-Levels of nitrate extinction are approaching natural conditions for the 20 percent clearest days; however, its relative percent contribution levels are increasing for the 20 percent most impaired days in recent years as more winter days are in the 20 percent most impaired days mix, especially for the Brigantine and Lye Brook Class I areas.
-Though states are on track to be below 2028 URPs, current (2018-22) visibility levels are greater than modeled 2028 RPGs for Acadia and the Virginia and West Virginia Class I areas; the 2028 RPG is the metric states need to achieve for the second planning period.
+Levels of nitrate extinction are approaching natural conditions for the 20 percent clearest days; however, percent contribution levels are increasing for the 20 percent most impaired days in recent years as more winter days are in the 20 percent most impaired days mix, especially for the Brigantine and Lye Brook Class I areas.
+Though states are on track to be below 2028 URPs, current (2017-21) visibility levels are greater than modeled 2028 RPGs for Acadia and the VA and WV Class I areas; the 2028 RPG is the metric states need to achieve for the second planning period.
+In addition, despite the overall downward trends in overall haze levels, annual haze indexes have been leveling off, or even increasing, at some sites in very recent years.
 Therefore, more work is needed to ensure that reasonable progress towards the goal of natural conditions by 2064 continues.
 Continued sulfate and nitrate reductions are primary drivers in continuing to improve visibility.